Editorial · Safety & Workforce

 Industry Cases

-How to Structure Safety Training for Foreign Workers in Logistics — Warehouse & Delivery Risks and Countermeasures
+Safety Training for Foreign Workers in Japan's Logistics Industry — Warehouse & Delivery Risks Under Japanese ISHA

-We organize how to structure safety training for foreign workers in logistics (warehouse and delivery) — from accident data, on-hire training, delivery work, special education, and multilingual priorities, broken down into practical operations.
+How to structure safety training for foreign workers in Japan's logistics industry (warehouse and delivery) — using Japanese MHLW accident data, the Japanese Industrial Safety and Health Act's on-hire training requirements, delivery work, special education (forklift / slinging), and multilingual priorities — broken down into practical operations for managers at Japan-based logistics companies.

 Training Design